Upgrading a Command and Control Room in a New Police Station

 Upgrading a command and control room in a new police station

-As part of the move to a completely new building, the department also wanted to completely overhaul their technology.
-Their old command and control room used old analog technology, and the system devices were large and outdated.
-The KVM setup was a mix of VGA/PS2 and VGA/USB point-to-point extension, plus smaller desktop KVM switches to give a single user access to one or two remote systems.
+As part of the move to a new building, a police department based in the north of Europe planned to overhaul their command and control room equipment.
+Their existing control room used legacy analog technology and was a mix of KVM point-to-point extensions (VGA-PS2 and VGA-USB), and small desktop KVM switches to give single-user access to one or two remote systems.